rcrowther/django-category-collection/README.rst

 I'm not a Python programmer, and am new to Django.
 On the other hand, this app is not 'ALPHA'; if used as recommended it can never destroy your data, by design.
 The API was, in part, introduced to give some confidence in stability.

 Displaying taxonomy information
 --------------------------------
 A taxonomy container can organise data internally.
 It can also display information to a user.
-Now, this is a chance for all you front-end developers to show your skills.
+This is a chance for all you front-end developers to show your skills.
 I'll show basics.

 Remember, a taxonomy container can perform many tasks.
 It may model a family tree.
 It may organise collections of photographs.
 Or it may run a menu system.

-Let's say the taxonomy runs a menu system (this gives me a chance to show some methods visually).
-Personally, if the menu system was very simple, I'd not use a taxonomy---I'd put the navigation bar in a template.
-But if people need to change the menus, or the menu system becomes deep, or needs maintaining by others, you may consider a taxonomy.
+Let's say the taxonomy runs a menu system (this is a chance to show some methods visually).
+Personally, if the menu system was simple, I'd not use a taxonomy---I'd put the navigation bar in a template.
+But if people need to change the menus, or the menu system becomes deep, or needs to be maintained by others, you may consider a taxonomy.

 So you build a taxonomy, and the structure you have reflects the data you have.
 It may look like this,